 - Door to door -

-The region has no glaring problems to drive a protest vote -- the health system has performed well under Covid-19, immigrants are well integrated, quality of life is high, Palumbo says.
+The region has no glaring problems to drive a protest vote -- the health system has performed well during the Covid-19 pandemic, immigrants are well integrated, and the quality of life is high, journalist Palumbo said.

-But it is not immune to being swayed by national or international trends, he said, such as the lure of populism.
+But it is not immune to national or international trends, he said, such as the lure of populism.

-Ceccardi, who has a one-year old daughter, smiles down from buses and billboards.
+Ceccardi, who has a one-year-old daughter, smiles down from buses and billboards across the region.
 In sleek television campaign adverts she has urged Tuscans to "choose change".

-Among his pre-vote efforts, the Stampa daily pointed out, was a Facebook photo of him stroking a cow.
+Among Giani's pre-vote efforts, the Stampa newspaper pointed out, was a Facebook photo of him stroking a cow.

 "Salvini's presence is very strong," Palumbo said.